 He holds a BA (Hons) from the University of Oxford.

 James is a member of the Senior Leadership Team, the Governance Committee and the Group Risk Management Committee and attends meetings of the Audit Committee by invitation.

 Ian Tyler was appointed as non-executive Chairman in May 2014.

 Ian was initially appointed to the Board as an independent non-executive director in June 2013.
 Ian was Chief Executive of Balfour Beatty PLC from 2005 until March 2013.
 During this time he took the company from being primarily a UK construction business to a global infrastructure services business.

 Ian graduated with a first class degree in Commerce at Birmingham University.
 He then qualified as a chartered accountant with Arthur Andersen in 1987.
 Ian subsequently held a number of senior finance and operational positions within listed companies.

-Ian is chair to the Board of AWE Management Ltd, senior independent director of Mediclinic, a non-executive director and chairman of the Audit Committee of Cable & Wireless Communications plc, a non-executive director of BAE Systems plc and a non-executive chairman of Bovis Homes Group Plc.
+Ian is Independent Chairman of AWE Management Limited, senior independent non-executive director of Mediclinic International PLC until February 2017, a non-executive director of BAE Systems plc and non-executive chairman of Bovis Homes Group PLC.